SayProApp Courses Partner Invest Corporate Charity Divisions

 3. Key Activities Performed

-• Coordinated with the field team to resolve data gaps
+• Coordinated with field teams for data validation

 4. Results Achieved